 - Cook until the butter has melted completely.

 - Before boiling remove the sauce pan from the heat.

 - Stir vigorously until the dough detaches completely from the pan.

-- Pour the dough into a bowl and add the first egg.
+- Pour the dough into another bowl and add the first egg.

-- Stir vigorously until the complete integration of the egg.
+- Stir vigorously until the egg are completely incorporated.

 - Flour a baking tray.

 - Using a tablespoon, take a little dough and drop onto the tray (you can use a piping bags but with a tablespoon, it works too).